 Malaika's journey has returned her to a love of filmmaking.
 She is pursuing a Screenwriting Certificate from CCSF and hopes to one day direct a feature length film from her own screenplay.
 Malaika's short films have premiered at Bernal Heights Film Festival, Festival of the Moving Image and City Shorts Film Festival.
 She has worked as a PA for Last Black Man in San Francisco, Bloody Maria Series and Shameless Photography.

 She dabbles as a comedian and has performed with several circus troupes as a fire dancer and character actor.
 She enjoys taking a break from making garbage art by ritualistically arranging ‘ephemeral earth nests’ out of organic matter.
 The collection process of natural objects also allows her to pick up micro trash which she considers an integral part of her process.
 Much of her time is spent gardening, daydreaming with pollinators and flowers.

 Malaika has volunteered as an arts educator for several non-profits including Micah Art, Common Vision and Gallery Route One’s Artists in Schools program.
 Whether children or adults, Malaika loves supporting people in the pursuit of unrestricted creative expression.

-Currently Malaika is working on a series of collages of found items and pages that survived the Holiday Farm Fire that took her family’s homes and art gallery in fall of 2020.
+Currently Malaika is working on a series of collages of pages that survived the 2020 Holiday Farm Fire that took her family’s homes and art gallery in Blue River Oregon.
 That fire burned about half of Malaika's unsold original painting collection.
 She is currently repainting her legacy, and hopes to bring her audience’s awareness towards the immediate need to take action against climate change.
 She continues to explore the healing possibilities of creative freedom.